-As long as the risk of transmission of coronavirus remains a significant risk and physical distancing requirements remain in place we expect to be using the virtual children's hearing for months to come.
-The technical infrastructure and knowledge we have had to develop in order to deliver the virtual children's hearing will also allow us to be innovative and creative in tailoring children's hearings to the needs, context and preferences of individuals in the future.
+The technical infrastructure and knowledge we have had to develop in order to deliver the virtual children's hearing will allow us to be innovative and creative in tailoring children's hearings to the needs, context and preferences of individuals in the future.
+We have embraced the virtual hearing and we intend to continue to use it as a positive additional choice for children and families coming to hearings.

 The practical and logistical operation of virtual hearings has been challenging, but we have built on what we offered in March 2020 and are continuing to improve the service and the supports we can offer in relation to the service.
-This continuous improvement is informed by the reflections and experiences of children, young people and their families, Panel Members and SCRA and CHS staff and the Virtual Hearings Team have worked alongside the platform providers to make improvements.
+This continuous improvement is being informed by the reflections and experiences of children, young people and their families, Panel Members and SCRA and CHS staff and the Virtual Hearings Team have worked alongside the platform providers to make improvements.
 Training and guidance has been refined and learning shared across the organisations.
 Everyone experiences some challenge in digital working from poor connectivity, the system limitations of online platforms and services, service availability, technical interruptions, individuals' varying access to equipment, and varying digital and other skills in order to operate the equipment effectively.
 Children's Panel Members and children's hearings are no exception.

-In response to the current lockdown and the increased reliance on virtual hearings, a joint SCRA/CHS rapid response was initiated in mid-January to address further the issues identified with virtual hearings.
-The three work streams are: enhancements to the existing platform; piloting an alternative platform; and piloting audio hearings as a business continuity response.
 At the beginning of March 2021 RAVHI3 was launched, to give additional remote assistance to those attending virtual children's hearings, through the availability of a virtual receptionist who is able to respond quickly to any issues.
 The use of a different platform on Microsoft Teams for Virtual Hearings is also being piloted.
-These pilots are expected to complete in June and will be evaluated.
+These pilots are completed in June, are being evaluated with a view to national roll-out of the approach.

 Our people are fundamental to this recovery.
-CHS is continuing to put in place support for Panel and AST members, including revising practice and operational guidance as our understanding of what works best evolves; the landscape of the pandemic changes and we are able to increase the frequency of meetings between staff and volunteers.
-SCRA has invested considerably in new staff and training to ensure sufficient Reporter capacity.
-For all staff, there is a continued focus on health and wellbeing which includes ensuring staff are safely set up for home working, supporting staff to balance work with caring for their own children, raising awareness of mental health and supportive direct line management.
+For all volunteers and staff, there is a continued focus on health and wellbeing which includes ensuring staff are safely set up for home working, supporting staff to balance work with caring for their own children, raising awareness of mental health and supportive direct line management.
 The ongoing impact of the pandemic on everyone's health and wellbeing cannot be underestimated.